Anvil: Firing

 Anvil firing is the practice of firing an anvil into the air using gunpowder.
 It has been popular in California, the eastern United States and the southern United States, much like how fireworks are used today.
 There is a growing interest in re-enacting this "ancient tradition" in the US, which has now spread to England.

 Television and film

-A typical metalworker's anvil, with horn at one end and flat face at the other, is a standard prop for cartoon gags, as the epitome of a heavy and clumsy object that is perfect for dropping onto an antagonist.
+A typical metalworker's anvil, with horn at one end and flat face at the other, is a standard prop for cartoon gags, as the epitome of a heavy and clumsy object that is perfect for dropping onto people.
 This visual metaphor is common, for example, in Warner Brothers' Looney Tunes and Merrie Melodies shorts, such as those with Wile E. Coyote and the Road Runner.
-Anvils in cartoons were also referenced in an episode of Gilmore Girls, where one of the main characters tries to have a conversation about "Where did all the anvils go?", a reference to their falling out of use on a general scale.
+An episode of Gilmore Girls referred to anvils in cartoons when one of the main characters tries to have a conversation about "Where did all the anvils go?", a reference to their falling out of use on a general scale.
 Animaniacs made frequent gags on the topic throughout its run, even having a kingdom named Anvilania, whose sole national product is anvils.